chaosbiber/LBriduino/README.md

 Made with free version of EAGLE for BM019 and RFDuino.

 The switch has the states On (1-2) and Off/Testing (2-3).
-The batterie can be charged in any state, in the off-state the NFC and RFDuino modules are disconnected.
+The battery can be charged in any state, in the off-state the NFC and RFDuino modules are disconnected.
 But there are two testing vias that can be shorted or connected to an ampere meter.

 ![PCB screenshot](https://raw.githubusercontent.com/chaosbiber/LBriduino/master/pcb.png)

+There's **a bug** in the current design: Between C1 and C2 a line to ground is missing.

 ## Parts
 (product links from 2017/12/10)